-PJM will work with stakeholders to determine whether additional scenarios and/or sensitivities, for example regarding load, retirements and additions to the base reliability scenario may be useful to help inform the posting of the reliability needs and the selection of transmission solutions that result from the base reliability scenario, In parallel, PJM will also work with stakeholders to develop a public policy scenario to support states in identifying and selecting public policy projects as defined in the Operating Agreement, Schedule 6, section 1.5.9, which may be also be used to inform decisions regarding enhancements or expansions to the system made in regards to the base reliability scenario, through either modifications of the in-service date of required transmission projects or identification of Multi-Drive Projects, and in accordance with the Operating Agreement, Schedule 6, section 1.5.1(a).
+PJM will work with stakeholders to determine whether additional scenarios and/or sensitivities, for example regarding load, retirements and additions to the base reliability scenario may be useful to help inform the posting of the reliability needs and the selection of transmission solutions that result from the base reliability scenario, In parallel, PJM will also work with stakeholders to develop a public policy scenario to support states in identifying and selecting public policy projects as defined in the Operating Agreement, Schedule 6, section 1.5.9, which may be also be used to inform decisions regarding enhancements or expansions to the system made in regards to the base reliability scenario and in accordance with the Operating Agreement, Schedule 6, section1.5.1(a).
 As a result, the first phase of the long-term planning cycle is devoted to working closely with the ISAC and TEAC to define the parameters that will be used in the development of these long-term planning assumptions to be used in the base reliability scenario and in any scenario and sensitivity models.
 PJM shall make the final determination as to which scenarios and sensitivities are considered as well as the assumptions that are included in each scenario or study to be completed.

-100 Base Reliability Scenario Primary Inputs Load PJM Load Forecast Report Retirements Announced retirements and anticipated retirements based on Public Policy Requirements and company commitments Resource Adequacy Target 1-in-10 LOLE Generation In-service generation and generation not in service but with an executed service agreement or a State Agreement Approach reservation Replacement Generation (to meet 1-in-10) Generation Interconnection Requests Company ESG (Environmental, Social, Governance) commitments to retire resources that are brought to the attention of PJM are included as retirements when there is a commitment to retire
+111111111111111111111111111111111111111 Base Reliability Scenario Primary Inputs Load PJM Load Forecast Report Retirements Announced retirements and anticipated retirements based on Public Policy Requirements and company commitments Resource Adequacy Target 1-in-10 LOLE Generation In-service generation and generation not in service but with an executed service agreement or a State Agreement Approach reservation Replacement Generation (to meet 1-in-10) Generation Interconnection Requests Company ESG (Environmental Social Governance) commitments to refire resources that are brought to the attention of PIM are included as retirements when there is a commitment to

-\ Company ESG (Environmental, Social, Governance) commitments to retire resources that are brought to the attention of PJM are included as retirements when there is a commitment to retire resources per legal consent decree or other public statement.
+^{} Company ESG (Environmental, Social, Governance) commitments to retire resources that are brought to the attention of PJM are included as retirements when there is a commitment to retire resources per legal consent decree or other public statement.